GallowayLabMIT/protocols/docs/training/onboarding/environment_check.rst

 Getting all green checks above means that you can now clone repos and run Python!
 The next step is to make sure you can contribute to our lab protocols
 (this website).
 At base, this site is a collection of formatted text files that is built into a website and pdf using Python.
 Specifically, protocols are written in `reStructuredText <https://docutils.sourceforge.io/rst.html>`_, a lightweight markup language that enables useful formatting in a relatively straightforward manner.
-These ``.rst`` files areconverted into a nice-looking website via the Python package `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
+These ``.rst`` files are converted into a nice-looking website via the Python package `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
-For more details on how we use this system here, check out the :doc:`/contributor_guide`.
-Don't worry about knowing the ins and outs of all this now.
+(For more details on how we use this for the protocols site, check out the :doc:`/contributor_guide`.
+But don't worry about knowing the ins and outs of all this now.)

 Instead, to start, it's good to check that you can edit one of the files.

 1. Confirm that you have installed the "reStructuredText" and "reStructuredText Syntax highlighting" extensions in VS Code, as directed in :doc:`/training/onboarding/day_0_setup`.
-2. Clone the protocols repo (https://github.com/GallowayLabMIT/protocols), using your new knowledge.
-(Hint: Begin with the :ref:`Startup checklist when working with repositories <existing_repo_setup>`.)
+2. Clone the protocols repo at https://github.com/GallowayLabMIT/protocols, using your new knowledge.
+(Hint: Check out :ref:`Startup checklist when working with repositories <existing_repo_setup>`.)

 3. Edit this file (``docs/training/onboarding/environment_check.rst``), adding your name to the completion list.
 4. Save, commit, and push those changes, and you are done!

 .. tip::
-   Some specific tips for working with the protocols site:
+   For tips when working with the protocols site, read the :doc:`Contributor guide </contributor_guide>`.
+For instance:

       - Use :ref:`contrib_local_preview` to see how the reStructuredText is rendered on the website as you edit.
       - Check out the :ref:`contrib_rst_basics` for a primer on formatting in reStructuredText.